Primordial black holes: constraints, potential evidence and prospects: Constraints and potential evidence

 \subsubsection{Potential evidence}

 The main potential dynamical evidence for PBHs is the triggering of explosions of stars.
 In particular, some recently observed supernov{\ae}, the so-called ``calcium-rich transients'', do not trace the stellar density but are located off-centre from their host galaxies and appear to originate from white dwarfs with masses of around $0.6\Msun$.
 Ref.~\cite{Smirnov:2022zip} argues that these events could have been triggered by collisions with PBHs in the mass range $10^{-12} - 10^{-10}\Msun$ with $10^{-3} < \fPBH < 0.1$.
-The wider mass range of $10^{-14} - 10^{-8}\Msun$ has been invoked to explain how some $r$-process elements (i.e.~those generated by fast nuclear reactions) can be produced by the interaction of PBHs with neutron stars~\cite{Fuller:2017uyd}.
-Furthermore, Ref.~\cite{Abramowicz:2017zbp} argues that collisions of neutron stars with PBHs of $\sim 10^{-10}\Msun$ may explain the millisecond durations and large luminosities of fast radio bursts.
+The wider mass range of $10^{-14} - 10^{-8}\Msun$ has been invoked to explain how some $r$-process elements (i.e.~those generated by fast nuclear reactions) can be produced by the interaction of PBHs with neutron stars and this may also explain the large luminosities and millisecond durations of fast radio bursts (FRBs)~\cite{Fuller:2017uyd,Abramowicz:2017zbp}.
+Estimates of the rates of such collisions indicate that PBHs can account for the observed FRBs only if the PBH density profile is sufficiently spiky in galactic centers~\cite{Kainulainen:2021rbg,Amaral:2023ekd}.

 Other possible dynamical effects include the heating of stars in the Galactic disk~\cite{Cang:2022jyc} and the heating of the cold DM through PBH infall and two-body processes in a scenario where PBHs provide a subdominant DM component~\cite{Boldrini:2019isx}.
 Interestingly, the latter may lead to the formation of the observed cores in dwarf galaxies.
 The recent JWST observations have triggered interest in the possible role of PBHs in structure formation~\cite{Cappelluti:2021usg,Hutsi:2022fzw,Colazo:2024jmz,Zhang:2024ytf,Dayal:2024zwq,Dayal:2025aiv,Prole:2025snf,Zhang:2025asq,Matteri:2025klg,Zhang:2025oyl}, for "little red dots"~\cite{Maiolino:2025tih,Hai-LongHuang:2024gtx,Zhang:2025tgm, DeLuca:2025nao} and the SMBHs in galactic nuclei~\cite{Liu:2022bvr,Ziparo:2024nwh,Hai-LongHuang:2024vvz, Zhang:2025grn}.